 It becomes easy to record and keep track of this information with the help of an inventory management system.
 Moreover, it brings consistency in quality standards so you don’t have to keep checking for ingredient quality again and again.
-This also helps in spotting any changes in quality being offered by the supplier.
+This also helps in spotting any changes in quality that the supplier used to offer.

 2. Diligent temperature monitoring